furry13/draft-buraglio-deprecate7050/draft-ietf-v6ops-prefer8781.md

 # Recommendations for PREF64 Discovery

+## Deployment Recommendations for Endpoints

+Endpoints SHOULD attempt to obtain PREF64 information from RAs per [RFC8781] instead of using [RFC7050] method.
+In the absence of the PREF64 information in RAs, an endpoint MAY choose to fall back to the mechanism defined in RFC7050.
+This recommendation to prefer the [RFC8781] mechanism over one defined in [RFC7050] is consistent with Section 5.1 of [RFC8781].

-## General Deployment Recommendations
+## Deployment Recommendations for Operators

 Operators deploying NAT64 SHOULD provide PREF64 information in Router Advertisements per [RFC8781].

-## Mobile Network Considerations
+### Mobile Network Considerations

 While [RFC8781] support is widely integrated into modern operating systems on mobile endpoints, equipment deployed in mobile network environments often lacks abilities to include the PREF64 Option into RAs.
 Therefore, the immediate deployment and enablement of PREF64 by mobile operators may not currently be feasible and the recommendations outlined in this document are not presently applicable to mobile network operators.
 These environments are encouraged to incorporate [RFC8781] when made practical by infrastructure upgrades or software stack feature additions.

-## Endpoints Implementation Recommendations

-Endpoints SHOULD attempt to obtain PREF64 information from RAs per [RFC8781] instead of using [RFC7050] method.
-In the absence of the PREF64 information in RAs, an endpoint MAY choose to fall back to the mechanism defined in RFC7050.
-This recommendation to prefer the [RFC8781] mechanism over one defined in [RFC7050] is consistent with Section 5.1 of [RFC8781].

-## Migration Considerations
+### Migration Considerations

 Transitioning from the [RFC7050] heuristic to using the [RFC8781] approach might require a period where both mechanisms coexist.
 The duration of such period and feasibility of discontinuing DNS64 support, relying solely on RA-based PREF64 signaling in a given network depends on the endpoint footprint, particularly the presence and number of endpoints running outdated operating systems, which do not support [RFC8781].